henrik/blocket_se_feeds/README.markdown

 # Blocket.se Feeds

-Ruby script that uses `mechanize` and `Builder` to provide an Atom (RSS, kind of) feed of Blocket.se search results.
+Ruby script that provides an Atom (RSS, kind of) feed of Blocket.se search results.
 Blocket.se is a Swedish classifieds site.

 There is a hosted version of this script on <http://blocket.nyh.name>, but you may want to set it up on your own server if they block it, or if the hosted version gets overloaded.